-See all Casing Equipment In Stock
+See all Casing Machinery In Stock

-Learn more about Casing Equipment
+Learn more about Casing Machinery

 Case packing is the process by which packages or products are loaded into cases, boxes or trays.
 These are usually corrugated board but may also be fluted plastic, heavy non-fluted board or other materials.
 In some instances, such as milk in bottles and cartons, specialized metal or plastic returnable crates are used.
 For simplicity, this white paper will use the word “case” generically to cover all variations.
 With minor variations, case packing is the same regardless of whether it is an RSC case, a tray, a crate or some other box.